Regional Travel Guide

 What are the visa requirements for Bali?

 We advise that you check with the Indonesian embassy in your own country to check the latest rules.
-Currently (Nov 2022) there is no visa required for a stay of up to 30 days for Nationals of 9 ASEAN countries.
+Currently (Nov 2022), nationals from nine ASEAN countries do not need a visa for stays of up to 30 days.

-For 80 + countries (including most of Europe, Asia and north Americas) Indonesia has introduced an Electronic Visa on Arrival e-VOA in addition to the re-instated Visa on Arrival.
-You can apply here.
+For 80 + countries (including most of Europe, Asia and north Americas) Indonesia has introduced an Electronic Visa, B1 - Tourist Visa (visa on arrival) in addition to the re-instated Visa on Arrival.
+You can apply online in advance of travel or you can pay for the visa on arrival when you arrive at the airport in Bali.
+We advise arranging this in advance as it saves time in long queues at the airport.

 If your country is not on VoA List or/and you intend to stay longer than 60 days, you will need the B211A Visit Visa, extendable twice for 60 days each.